 It is true that not every stone countertop has a polished finish.
 There are a number of finishes that stone (natural stone in particular) can have.
 In fact, using the proper equipment, you can create all sorts of finishes on natural stone surfaces.
-Various articles like this one have been written about the various stone finishes.
+Various articles have been written about the various stone finishes.
 And they have been written about the different methods used like cut finishes and treatment finishes.
 One of the treatment finishes is the polished finish.
 It is this type of finish that we will focus on in this article.
 Let's take a look at how to polish stone surfaces.

 Why Polish Stone?

 One reason that many owners of stone surfaces choose a polished finish is because they prefer the look of a polished surface.
 The shiny appearance has an appeal that conveys a sense of cleanliness and newness that draws people in.
 Yet, the look and feel of a polished stone surface is only one reason to choose a polished stone finish.